qmjq/old-shell-script/README.md

 # my_shell_script

-These scripts are used in my work. all it written  by me .
+The scripts used in my work.
+I wrote it.

 QQ 858080796